bilbostack/website/content/_index.en.md

 +++
 layout = 'index'
-title = 'Conferencia Bilbostack' description = "Volvemos el 25 de Enero de 2025 en Bilbao"
+title = 'Bilbostack Conference' description = "We are back on the 25 January 2025 in Bilbao"
 +++